jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in the newspapers.

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, obscure podcasts but at least we can watch, listen, read who we want; which also means we celebrate who we want.
 Heck with no gates to overcome anyone can be a musician, artists, comedian or "celebrity."
-Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, largely because they're people doing cool stuff who'd never consider themselves celebrities.
+Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky largely because they're people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebritiy" ask yourself if they're one of yours.
 The Internet Age gives you that power.